gobasu/alchemy/README.md

 - `array('Class', 'method')`
 - `'functionname'`
 - `closures`

-In my examples I've used closure function as a event hanlders, you are not limited only to closures use whatever is a callable object.
+In my examples I've used closures as event hanlders, you are not limited only to closures use whatever is a callable object.

 You can also attach multiple different listeners to a desired event.